 Washing soda is a white, odorless powder that looks very similar to baking soda, though the texture is slightly grittier.
 Take care to store washing soda in a dry area because it absorbs moisture readily and will turn brick-hard when it does.

-Washing soda is used in many commercial products that include detergents, toothpaste, and many foods.
+Washing soda is used in many commercial products that include detergents, and toothpaste.
 It has just as many household applications and is frequently used to soften water, make cleaners, remove laundry stains, and fix dyes to a piece of fabric.
 It shows up often as an ingredient in homemade laundry detergent and dishwasher detergent.

-Check out ArmandHammer.com for lots of ideas on how to use washing soda to upgrade your laundry.
+ArmandHammer.com has numerous ideas on how to use washing soda to upgrade your laundry.
 Arm & Hammer suggests adding it straight into your washer at the beginning of the wash with your regular laundry detergent to enhance cleaning and freshen your clothes or linens, to do the hard work on heavily soiled clothes, or to soften the water if yours is hard.
 You can also put it to work on spots and stains with a pre-treat paste or as a pre-soak.
 In all uses, check the instructions for your washing machine before using washing soda and be especially careful with high-efficiency machines.

 It also works its magic on hard-to-clean items like ovens, stovetops, and stoves; outdoor furniture; window blinds; and silver, copper, and gold items.
 It will even clean up grease and oil stains in the garage.
 You cover the stain with washing soda, sprinkle with water, and let stand overnight.
 The next day, scrub with a brush and hose off.